ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 * Self-demo - you can create this system yourself.

-* Self-demo with video - you can also use [this video](https://www.youtube.com/watch?v=sD6RFp8S6Fg) (it's the same system, but the database is created with ChapGPT).
+* Self-demo with video - you can also use [this video](https://www.youtube.com/watch?v=sD6RFp8S6Fg) (it's the same system, but the database is created with ChatGPT).

 &nbsp;